 This manga about fish is truly a masterpiece in examining the human condition.
 Don't be mistaken by the genres listed here!
 What you'll get is not a gag comedy, but a raw tale of survival in a fish-eat-fish world - and it'll keep you hooked from start to finish.

 A story about red-coated fish turning the tide despite being out of their depth.
 A story about snatching temporary reprieve from the jaws of defeat, even as those around them are swept away.
+A story about trying to make waves.

 Without a doubt the highlight of the manga; the series really starts to reel you in around halfway through.
 Our protagonists dive headfirst into dangerous waters, at first expecting a whale of a time... and almost immediately begin to flounder.
 The theme is simply 'survival of the fittest' mentality and the eternal trawl for utopia; recurring scenarios include fishy havens filled with pond scum.